If things get better with age, then I'm approaching magnificence.

 - "culinary kitsch"

-Here are some links that my partner Andy Hardacker sent me:
+Here are some links that my beau Andy Hardacker sent me:

 - $1 Image Stabilizer